Sharp's Hill Quarry

-Sharp's Hill Quarry is a 2.4 ha geological Site of Special Scientific Interest west of Banbury in Oxfordshire.
+Sharp's Hill Quarry is a 2.4 ha former quarry and geological Site of Special Scientific Interest west of Banbury in Oxfordshire.
 It is a Geological Conservation Review site.

 This is the type locality of the Sharp's Hill Formation.
 It is very fossiliferous and dates to the Bathonian stage of the Middle Jurassic, around 167 million years ago.
 It is described by Natural England as critical for understanding the Bathonian succession in north Oxfordshire.
 Strata of the underlying Chipping Norton Formation are also present.